 Each year, college students leave heaps of free, easy cash on the table.
 And these funds are specifically to help you pay for college.
 All you have to do is ask.
 Start by filling out your FAFSA.
 Then, apply to any state-sponsored scholarship or grant program, like the HOPE scholarship in Georgia, and federal programs like the Pell Grant.
 Also, don’t forget to apply for local scholarships at the college you’ll be attending, like the GHC Foundation Scholarships.

 If you have extra costs or your scholarships and grants don’t cover the full tuition price, look into college payment plans.
 With college payment plans, you can pay for college as you go, and as long as you make your monthly payments on time, you won’t have debt or interest to pay back.
 You can do this at GHC through Nelnet.

 Keep Your Grades Up!

-- Scholarships and grants often require you to keep up your grades.
-So, find out what requirements you have to meet for each scholarship or grant you’re receiving and stay off their naughty list.
+Scholarships and grants often require you to keep up your grades.
+So, find out what requirements you have to meet for each scholarship or grant you’re receiving and work to maintain each semester after semester.

 Take More.
 Pay Less.

 If you take one class or ten in a semester, you pay the same amount of fees.
 If you can, take a full load each semester.
 Find out how many credit hours it takes to complete the degree you’re working toward and divide that up between the number of years you want to finish, and you’ll save tons!